karthik-k-manoj/SwiftUILayoutInMac/SwiftUILayoutInMac/README.md

 1) If it's a built in view then we either do the rendering of it's kind.
 So for a frame we do layout calculation
 2) If it's a shape then we do drawing of the shape
 3) If it's a user defiend view then we call the body which is another view
+4) We need to map Shape_ to Shape.
+We can either compute shapView by adding it as a requirement inside `Shape_` or we can type erase it by wrapping `Shape` inside `AnyShape`